Green Heart Love

 What is rose simple syrup?

 Rose simple syrup is a type of flavored simple syrup made by infusing sugar water with dried rose petals.
-If you’re familiar with my blog, you’ll know I love making flavored simple syrups like cardamom syrup and lavender simple syrup.
+If you’re familiar with my blog, you’ll know I love making flavored simple syrups like cardamom simple syrup and lavender simple syrup.

 All you need is sugar, water, and dried rose petals.
 That’s it!
 In 15 minutes, you’ll have an all-purpose syrup ready to be incorporated into your favorite recipes.